terraform-community-modules/tf_aws_aurora/README.md

 - `apply_immediately` - "Defaults to false"
 - `iam_database_authentication_enabled` - "Whether to enable IAM database authentication.
 Detaults to false"
 - `engine` - "Name of the db Engine for Aurora mysql 5.7 use aurora-mysql.
 Defaults to Aurora mysql 5.6"
-- `major_engine_version` - "Name of the major engine eg 5.7.
+- `major_engine_version` - "Name of the major engine.
 Defaults to 5.6"
-- `family` - "Name of the family db parameter group eg aurora-mysql5.7.
-Defaults to Aurora Aurora5.6"
+- `family` - "Name of the family db parameter group for 5.7 use aurora-mysql5.7.
+Defaults to Aurora aurora5.6"

 Usage
 -----